daisyUniverse/Keebie/readme.md

 **Multi-script drifting**

 ​Put an `&` at the end of your commands.
 This will effectively make any commands you run through it into their own process and keep from any long winded scripts or error messages keeping the rest of your macros from responding.
-You can also use the `forceBackground` setting to force all commands to run in the their own process, or use the `backgroundinversion` setting to make all commands run in their own process *unless* an `&` in at the end of the command (this is more convenient if you want seprate processes by default).
+You can also use the `forceBackground` setting to force all commands to run in the their own process, or use the `backgroundInversion` setting to make all commands run in their own process *unless* an `&` in at the end of the command (this is more convenient if you want seprate processes by default).